 - A “whitewash” approval.

-- Class transaction.
+- A class transaction.

-- Connected party transaction.
+- A connected party transaction.

 Minority shareholders continue to have full rights as shareholders in the company, including voting rights.
 If the company remains listed after the buyer’s acquisition of a majority stake, the controlled company will be subject to ongoing reporting obligations, although it may be able to opt out of some governance requirements imposed by the stock exchanges.
 Moreover, as outlined in Question 9, where a company has a controlling shareholder, that controlling shareholder owes the corporation’s minority shareholders a duty of loyalty.